 NPO Ref.
-Proposed National Policy Objective Impact Assessment Authorities and Regional Assemblies in the development of the HNDA (DHPCLG, Regional Assemblies and the Local Authorities).
-This will involve developing and coordinating a centralised spatial database for Local Authority Housing data that supports the HNDA being undertaken by Local Authorities.
+Proposed National Policy Objective Impact Assessment planned for and managed. to primarily inform housing policies, housing strategies and associated land use zoning policies as well as assisting in determining where new policy areas or investment programmes are to be developed. to be supported, through the establishment of a coordination and monitoring unit to assist Local Authorities and Regional Assemblies in the development of the HNDA (DHPCLG, Regional Assemblies and the Local Authorities).
+This will involve developing and coordinating a centralised spatial database for Local Authority Housing data that supports the HNDA being undertaken by Local Authorities. develop a set of zoning criteria to inform Local Authorities on the best approach to avoid unnecessary impacts on the receiving environment.